-Once the final bids are placed, the office will conduct eligibility criteria and compliance checks and review the bid supporting information provided.
+Once the final bids are placed, the Office will conduct eligibility criteria and compliance checks and review the bid supporting information provided.
 Individual fleets and aggregators may be required to respond to requests for clarifications and/or to adjust their bids if the bid supporting information provided is not sufficient.

 Only the bids of eligible and compliant fleet managers will be included in the final ranking.
-Both successful and unsuccessful individual fleets and aggregators will receive a written notification of the final ranking results from the office.
-The office will also publish the average level of incentive per tonne of abatement requested by successful individual fleets and aggregators on the Energy Saver website.
+Both successful and unsuccessful individual fleets and aggregators will receive a written notification of the final ranking results from the Office.
+The Office will also publish the average level of incentive per tonne of abatement requested by successful individual fleets and aggregators on the energy website.

-A notification of successful result does not bind the office to provide the incentive payment.
-Successful individual fleets and aggregators will become entitled to receive the incentive only upon the incentive funding deed being signed by both the incentive payment recipient and the office.
+A notification of successful result does not bind the Office to provide the incentive payment.
+Successful individual fleets and aggregators will become entitled to receive the incentive only upon the incentive funding deed being signed by both the incentive payment recipient and the Office.